traefik/traefik/docs/content/routing/entrypoints.md

 If both TCP and UDP are wanted for the same port, two entryPoints definitions are needed, such as in the example below.

-??? example "Both TCP and UDP on port 3179"
+??? example "Both TCP and UDP on Port 3179"

     ```toml tab="File (TOML)"
     ## Static configuration